voxbone/smart-dispatch/README.md

 1. Download the repo
 2. Install the dependencies:

   cd sd-api
   npm install

   cd smart-dispatch
-npm instal
+  npm install

 3. Add your credentials

   In /smart-dispatch/configuration.js add your Voxbone WebRTC username/password In /smart-dispatch/index.js add your LinkedIn API and Secret keys

 4. Launch App: